Feedback Capacity of Gaussian Channels Revisited: Introduction

 and $Y\in \R$ is the solution to the nonconvex optimization problem

 The solution relies on considering the stationary problem directly instead of solving the problem over a finite horizon $n$ and then letting $n\rightarrow \infty$.
-The stationarity property in turn allows for using problem formulations in the frequency domain with some revealing structure that are not obvious to see in the time domain.
-However, a solution to the above optimization problem is intractable in practice and one needs another approach in order to get a practical solution.
+The stationarity property in turn allows for using problem formulations and mathematical tools in the frequency domain.
+However, a solution to the above optimization problem is intractable in practice since the equalities are nonlinear in the optimization variables.
+Thus, one needs a different approach in order to get a practical solution.

-A related problem is communciation over a Gaussian channel with inter-symbol interference that was considered in \cite{yang:2005}.
+A related problem is that of communciation over a Gaussian channel with inter-symbol interference that was considered in \cite{yang:2005}.
 The inter-symbol interference was modeled as a finite order filter where the concept of directed information was used to obtain a dynamic programming formulation with constraints.
-Beyond the first order filter case, there is no known tractable solution to find the channel capacity numerically.
+Beyond the first order filter case, there is no known tractable solution to find the average feedback channel capacity numerically.